 Company Overview: The Original Pet Insurance Company

 Pets Best’s consumer ratings are mixed.
-Trustpilot rates the company excellent, while Yelp rates it below average.
-Some Yelp reviewers complain that Pets Best can take months to review and resolve claims.
+Trustpilot rates the company as Great with 3.8 stars, while Yelp rates it below average with just 2.0 stars.
+Some Yelp reviewers complain that Pets Best can take months to review and resolve claims and that their benefits calculations are perplexing.
 On the other hand, pleased Trustpilot reviewers praise Pets Best for easy claims processing and fast reimbursement.

 Pets Best’s policies are underwritten by American Pet Insurance Company.
-Although the underwriter is not yet rated by AM Best, it received an A rating by Demotech, which also evaluates property and casualty insurers.
+Although the underwriter is not yet rated by AM Best, it holds an A (Exceptional) rating by Demotech, which also evaluates property and casualty insurers.

 Policies Available: Accident and Illness